 Dr. Nichola Driver, Executive Director of the Office of Field Service (OFS), provides academic oversight of the Practicum and International Public Service Project (IPSP) experiences.

-The Director of Domestic Programs teaches the Practicum class, mentoring students through their first team-based field experience at the Clinton School; works with any state or national organization interested in proposing a field project to the school; and manages the relationships with the organizations and project supervisors.
+Rachel Norris, Director of Domestic Programs, teaches the Practicum class, mentoring students through their first team-based field experience at the Clinton School; works with any state or national organization interested in proposing a field project to the school; and manages the relationships with the organizations and project supervisors.

 Tiffany Jacob, Director of International Programs, develops and facilitates workshops and video modules to prepare students for the IPSP experience; works with international organizations to develop field placement opportunities overseas; and manages project logistics.